Elginz/DocuEdit/README.md

 # React + Vite

+run the following code once the zip file has been downloaded
+- npm install
+- npm run dev
+it is currently in a local host (http://localhost:5173/)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: